WCF Service Publishing

 Syndication Service Library.

 You can find these service templates by choosing File -> New Project -> Visual Basic or Visual C# -> WCF.
+For other WCF templates in this location (including WCF Workflow Service Application and WCF Service Application) you can publish using One-Click publishing for web applications.

 The service can be published to the following target locations.